 To intervene effectively, the government must possess adequate and accurate information.
-Any misinterpretation of the optimal outcome in terms of the socially efficient level of output to be consumed/produced, may lead to the formulation of wrong policies and a worse outcome than without intervention.
+However, in reality, this may not be the case.
+For example, when determining the amount of tax to impose, It often faces difficulties in measuring the amount of external costs imposed on third parties.
+When a tax that is too high is imposed, it may overcorrect the market, causing a bigger deadweight loss compared to if there were no intervention at all.
+Therefore, any misinterpretation of the optimal outcome in terms of the socially efficient level of output to be consumed/produced, may lead to the formulation of wrong policies and a worse outcome than without intervention.